Gi60s/openapi-enforcer/docs-src/contributing/enforcer-components/index.md

 - *key* - The name of the property (or array index value) that this node exists at within the parent node.

-- *major* - The Open API specification major version number.
+- *major* - The OpenAPI specification major version number.
 Currently this can be the value `2` or `3`.

 - *map* - A map from all definition values to an array of validators and component instances tied to it.
 Internally this is used to recursively validate the definition while avoiding endless loops.

-- *minor* - The Open API specification minor version number.
+- *minor* - The OpenAPI specification minor version number.

 - *options* - Configuration options passed in to create the component instance.

 - *parent* - The parent node's data object.

-- *patch* - The Open API specification patch version number.
+- *patch* - The OpenAPI specification patch version number.

 - *plugins* - An array of functions that will all be called in turn after this node's instance is built.
 Each function will receive an object with these properties: *enforcers* (same object as the *context* property above), *exception*, *key*, *major*, *minor*, *parent*, *patch*, *root*, *warn*.

 - *refParser* - The ref parser used to dereference the definition.

 - *result* - The result object that is being generated for the node's instance.
-For example, the root of the Open API definition will become either a [Swagger](../../api/components/swagger.md) or an [OpenAPI](../../api/components/openapi.md) instance.
+For example, the root of the OpenAPI definition will become either a [Swagger](../../api/components/swagger.md) or an [OpenAPI](../../api/components/openapi.md) instance.

 - *root* - The root node's data object.